 When creating the meringue, whip the egg whites to a soft peak before adding any sugar.
 This allows the meringue to keep its volume and not deflate when adding the sugar.
 I always split the sugar into three equal parts.
 Never add all the sugar at once when creating a meringue.

 For the egg yolk mixture, beat everything over a warm bowl of water.
-This helps the sugar melt and incorporate with the other ingredients to give you a more airy, fluffy egg yolk batter.
-Basically, the more fluffy and light your batter, the more fluffy and light your swiss roll cake will turn out.
+This helps the sugar melt and incorporate with the other ingredients to give you a very airy, fluffy egg yolk batter.
+The fluffier the batter, the fluffier the cake.
+The egg yolk batter should be pale yellow in color and light and fluffy.

 After taking out your cake from the oven, invert it onto a clean, slightly dampened kitchen towel and peel off the parchment paper.
 Gently roll up your cake and hold it in place so that it doesn't unravel.
 A rolling pin is perfect for this.
 Be sure not to squeeze the cake or roll it up too tightly as this can cause cracks to form.